-Our lawyers at William G. Kolodner, P.A. work with respected specialists and experts to help us see the bigger picture.
+Our lawyers at WGK Personal Injury Lawyers work with respected specialists and experts to help us see the bigger picture.
 Our goal is to make sure you’re protected both now and down the road.
 If you or a loved one has lost a limb and want to learn more, call our law firm for a free consultation today

-Contact an Experienced Baltimore Amputation Injury Lawyer to Discuss Your Options
+Contact an Experienced Catastrophic Injury Lawyer in Baltimore, MD to Discuss Your Options

 The loss of a limb, hand, or foot will change your life forever.
 Without one of your limbs, even the most basic tasks can become an uphill battle.
 To add insult to injury, the expense of medical care, intensive physical therapy, and prosthetics can also drain your finances.